Leadership. Responsibility. Growth. Sustainability.

 Investment Policy Setting and Strategic Asset Allocation (IP)

-Discuss the development of investment policy statements, strategic plans, risk tolerance levels, and asset allocation frameworks to align with fund objectives.
+Discuss the formulation of investment policy statements, strategic investment planning, risk tolerance assessments, and asset allocation frameworks to align investment activities with pension fund objectives.

 2:00–3:15 p.m.